diderote/LSF-RNAseq/README.md

 Option Details:
 * ERCC_spike: align reads to spike index using STAR
-* Hard_trim: specify the nubmer of bp to be hard clipped off 5' or 3' end of the read before adapter trimming.
 * Normalization:
 	* Median-Ratios = default DESeq2 method normalization: median of ratios of observed counts.
 	* ERCC = Account for unwanted variation between samples using spike in counts.
 (RUVSeq implementation).
 	* Empirical = Account for unwanted variation between samples using non-differentially expressed genes to estimate unwanted variance (RUVSeq implementation).
 * Signature_Mode: Output signature will either be DESeq2 differentially expressed genes or an overlap of Slueth and DESeq2.
 * GC_Normalizaiton: Yes implements within-lane loess normalzation based on gene GC content (EDASeq).
 Recommended for samples sequenced in different sequencing runs.
 If not 'Nimer' this adds over an hour for CG content file generatation.
+* Sequencing_type: paired or single end sequencing.

 Other options:
 *  Count_matrix: if not aligning, path to a file containing gene names as rows(first column), sample names as columns(top row), and gene counts in cells.